steven-chowdhury/project-management/README.md

 - Note: Configuration for MySQL is not needed since it's running as an isolated container.

 #### 2. Run the Migrations and Seeders
-Run the migrations and seeders using:
+From the same directory, run the migrations and seeders using:
   ```bash
   ./vendor/bin/sail artisan migrate --seed
   ```